tibetiroka/ESManager/README.md

   Feel free to look at the [fxml files](src/main/resources/tibetiroka/esmanager/ui) to see which style classes apply to certain components.

 ### Localization
   Pretty much all text you see in the launcher is localized.
-The application ships with a single English locale, but you can define your own locales as well.
+The application ships with an English locale (and an experimental Hungarian translation), but you can define your own locales as well.
 You can choose between locales in `Settings -> Launcher -> Language`.

   To add a new language, navigate to the [data directory](#data-directory), and create a new subdirectory called `locales`.
 You can put your own locale files in this directory.
 Locale files are always named `ui_language.properties`, like `ui_hu.properties` or `ui_en_US.properties`.
 These locales will become available in the launcher after it is restarted.